Our Days

-"Our Days" is the 8th single released by Japanese singer Ami Suzuki under label Sony Music Japan.
+"Our Days" is the 8th single released by Japanese singer Ami Suzuki under the label Sony Music Japan.

 Information

 The song was a huge success at the time of its release, debuting at number one in the Oricon charts, and being also one of the best-selling singles of Suzuki.
 The song "Our Days" was her second single that was written by Mitsuko Komuro, and also was used as the main theme of "Professional Style", a home product made by Kanebo.
 The maxi single included a clip of "Rain of Tears", a song of Suzuki that appeared on a Kodak TV Commercial called "Snap Kids".

 Following her blacklisting from the music industry in September 2000, production and distribution of the single stopped in its entirety.